-All LPN (Practical Nursing) prefixes, the minimum passing grade is "C." Students averaging below 73 will receive a grade of "F" for the course.
+All LPN (Practical Nursing) prefixes, the minimum passing grade is "C", or 73%.
+Students averaging below 73% will not be considered as successfully meeting the course requirements and must repeat the course.

-All MT (Massage Therapy) Licensure Courses must have a minimum grade of "C+."
+All MT (Massage Therapy) Licensure Courses must have a minimum grade of "C+, or 77%.

-All MA (Medical Assisting) clinical courses must have a minimum grade of "C."
+All MA (Medical Assisting) clinical courses must have a minimum grade of "C", or 73%.